bereniich/Publish-Subscribe-Server-topic-based/README.md

 * Publishes messages to topics
 * Automatically creates a topic if it does not exist
+* Connects to the server using command-line provided IP and port

 ### Subscriber Client

 * Subscribes/unsubscribes to topics
 * Receives messages asynchronously from the server
+* Connects to the server using command-line provided IP and port

 ---

 ## Project Structure

 ```

 .
 ├── server.c          # Chat server
 ├── publisher.c       # Publisher client